What Is It?

 Because Ketamine is so fast-acting, often within hours or as soon as minutes, it can also be particularly helpful for those with suicidal thoughts or ideation.
-If you have suffered with a treatment-resistant mental health condition, we encourage you to explore ketamine as a therapy option.
+If you have suffered with a treatment-resistant mental health condition, we encourage you to explore ketamine for depression, anxiety, or other mental conditions as a therapy option.

 Before beginning any course of treatment, our team will conduct a thorough interview to determine if you are a good candidate.
 We will review your medical history and records, including current medications, and administer brief psychological tests.
 We will also discuss potential side effects, as well as the dissociative feelings that may occur during treatment.